sigmacomputing/sigmaquickstarts/site/sigmaguides/src/05_2024_first_friday_features/05_2024_first_friday_features.md

 Duration: 20

 ### Enhanced SQL editor (Beta)
+We have added a new, in-line SQL editor that allows SQL users to write their code directly in the workbook, and reference / build on top of other elements in the workbook.

 Use the new SQL editor—featuring a more integrated and collaborative experience—to build workbooks, datasets, and elements (tables, pivot tables, and visualizations) with custom SQL.

 <aside class="positive">